 Why Doesn't Codeine Work for Me?
 The CYP2D6 Explanation

-5 min read · Last reviewed: April 2026 · DecodeMyBio Editorial Team
+5 min read · Last reviewed: August 2026 · Vytautas Jazbutis

 If you have taken codeine for pain and felt like it did absolutely nothing — not even mild relief — you are not imagining it.
-About 10% of people of European descent are CYP2D6 poor metabolizers, meaning their body cannot convert codeine into morphine, the molecule that actually relieves pain.
+Depending on population, up to about 5% of people are CYP2D6 poor metabolizers, meaning their body cannot convert codeine into morphine, the molecule that actually relieves pain.
 Codeine itself is essentially inactive.
 Without this conversion, it is as effective as a placebo.
 If you are unfamiliar with what poor metabolizer status means, it is worth understanding — it affects far more than just codeine.

-Another 10–15% are intermediate metabolizers — they convert some codeine, but not enough for full pain relief at standard doses.
-Together, up to 25% of the population gets a suboptimal response from codeine for genetic reasons alone.
+Intermediate metabolizers — who convert some codeine, but not enough for full pain relief at standard doses — account for up to about 11%, again depending on population.
+Together, a meaningful minority of people get a suboptimal response from codeine for genetic reasons alone.

 How Codeine Works (and Why It Fails)